|Nutrition Facts (per serving)|

-Crumble saffron threads into melted butter.
-Let sit 30 minutes to an hour.
-This intensifies the saffron flavor.
+Crumble the saffron threads into the melted butter.
+Let stand for 30 minutes to one hour to infuse the butter with the saffron.

 In a medium saucepan over medium heat, warm the milk until it reaches a low boil.
-As soon as it reaches the scalding point (with small bubbles formed over the surface, turn off the heat.
+As soon as it reaches the scalding point, with small bubbles formed over the surface, turn off the heat.
 Stir in the melted butter, sugar, and salt.
-Pour mixture into mixing bowl and allow to cool until “finger-warm” (still quite warm, but just cool enough to touch).
-Stir in yeast and let sit for 10 minutes.
+Pour the mixture into large mixing bowl and cool until still warm but cool to touch.
+Stir in the yeast and let stand for 10 minutes.

 Transfer the dough to a large greased bowl and turn to coat all sides of the dough.
 Cover with a clean towel and let rise in a warm, draft-free place, until doubled in volume, about 1 hour.

 Punch down the risen dough and lightly knead two or three times on a floured surface.
 Pinch off a small handfuls of dough, about 2 1/4 inches in diameter, and roll into a ropes or "snakes" , about 3/4-inch in diameter.
 Shape the snakes into "S"-shaped buns or other desired shapes.
 Place on a lightly greased baking sheet, cover with the towel again and let to rise until doubled in volume, about 1 hour.